Imperfect dark matter with higher derivatives: Avoiding caustics

 \section{Avoiding caustics}

-In this section we briefly review the standard focusing of geodesic dust, and then show that in the higher-derivative model with energy–momentum tensor \eqref{Eq:EMT} the additional terms generically induce non-geodesic acceleration and can source vorticity, thereby regulating the flow and helping to prevent caustic formation.
+In this section we briefly review the standard focusing of geodesic dust, and then show that in the higher-derivative model with energy-momentum tensor \eqref{Eq:EMT} the additional terms generically induce non-geodesic acceleration and can source vorticity, thereby regulating the flow and helping to prevent caustic formation.

 To analyze a congruence with tangent $u^\mu$, we decompose its covariant derivative as

 where

 are the expansion scalar and the acceleration.
 The shear and vorticity (twist) are defined as